CobaltBlue3699/ftp-backup/README.md

 # ftp-backup

-A tool to back up your Documents, Pictures, and folders.
+A tool to backup your Documents, Pictures, and folders.
 Based on npm [ssh2-sftp-client package](https://www.npmjs.com/package/ssh2-sftp-client)

 ## Install